 One of Baltimore's favorite Christmas traditions, a spectacular parade of over 50 boats decorated with sparkling lights, can be observed in the Inner Harbor and Fells Point.
 Find a spot at the Inner Harbor Promenade, choose a waterfront restaurant, or book a cruise to see the beautiful parade from the water.
 The parade usually starts at 4:30 pm in Anchorage Marina and lasts until 8:30 pm.

-Hampden Maryland Miracle on 34th Street (on hold)
+Hampden Maryland Miracle on 34th Street (late November–late December 2022, unconfirmed)